waldoapp/waldo-go-cli/README.md

 [Waldo](https://www.waldo.io) provides fast, reliable, and maintainable tests for the most critical flows in your app.
-Waldo CLI is a command-line tool which allows you to upload an iOS or Android build to Waldo for processing.
+Waldo CLI is a command-line tool which allows you to:

+- Upload an iOS or Android build to Waldo for processing.
+Read on for full details.
+- Trigger a run of of one or more test flows for your app.
+See [RUNS.md][runs] for full details.

 ## Installation